 The network will organize workshops, conferences, and public events between Oct.
 2021 and March 2024.

 Principle Investigator: Dr. Hilkje C. Hänel

 Co-Investigator: Prof. Fabian Schuppert

 More info, including a list of all members of the research network, here: https://epistemic-misrecognition.weebly.com/

-Supported by the British Academy and Leverhulme Trust
+Funded by the British Academy and the Leverhulme Trust

 Existing patterns of land use are threatened both by climate change impacts, and by climate change policies.
 Climate impacts including sea-level rise and desertification are predicted to submerge some regions and render others uninhabitable.
 At the same time, it is increasingly being suggested that a successful response to climate change must incorporate massive-scale deployment of techniques such as afforestation and bioenergy crop production; policies that threaten to encroach on land that is already being used for other purposes, with knock-on effects for food security and livelihoods.
 The question of how land rights can be recognised and respected in a world responding to climate change is therefore of pressing importance.
 This project uses philosophical and political theory to address this question: interrogating the moral dimensions of land-rights (including their basis, nature and rightful possessors), and asking how conflicts and trade-offs between protecting existing land-use and deploying effective climate policies should be assessed.

-This project is part of the Finance Hub of the Rebuilding Macroeconomics research networks.
+This project is part of the Finance Hub of the Rebuilding Macroeconomics research network.